ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ### SYS_LOBS\_

-SYS_LOBS\_ describes LOB columns defined in tables.
+This is the meta table containing information about LOB columns defined in tables.

 | Column name    | Type    | Description                                                  |
 | -------------- | ------- | ------------------------------------------------------------ |